uhmanoalink/manoa-link/README.md

 If working with Sass, it is advised to run `meteor npm run dev` instead of `meteor npm start`.
 This makes Sass watch your `.scss` files for changes and automatically recompile, so you don't need to manually restart the app to see them.

+## Deployment

+Sinec the files required for MeteorUp (`mup.js` and `settings.json`) contain sensitive information, they are stored in GitHub as environment secrets.
+A deployment action is triggered on pushes to the main branch to automatically deploy the app to DigitalOcean.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.